ANF Recovers 214 Kg Drugs In Nine Operations - UrduPoint

 ANF Recovers 214 Kg Drugs In Nine Operations

-He informed that 2.4 kg heroin was recovered from a passenger going to Doha on Qatar Airways at Lahore Airport.
+He informed that 2.4 kg heroin was recovered from the possession of a passenger, going to Doha on Qatar Airways at Lahore Airport.

-100 grams heroin was recovered from a parcel booked for Sri Lanka at a courier office on Shahrah-e-Faisal.
+100 grams heroin was recovered from a parcel booked for Sri Lanka at a courier office on Shahrah-e-Faisal, Karachi.

-209 kg hashish was recovered in four operations near Morgah border in Khyber.
+209 kg hashish was recovered in four operations conducted near Morgah border area in Khyber.

-In an operation, 2 kg hashish was recovered near GT Road Peshawar.
+In an operation, 2 kg hashish was recovered from G.T Road Peshawar.

-Eight cocaine-filled capsules were recovered from the possession of a Nigerian resident netted from Khayaban-e-Sir Syed Rawalpindi area.
+Eight cocaine-filled capsules were recovered from a Nigerian, arrested from Khayaban-e-Sir Syed Rawalpindi while 956 grams heroin was recovered from the possession of three accused netted in ‘Kanganpur’ area.

 Cases under the CNS Act have been registered against the arrested accused while further investigations are under process.